The Lantern is a hard-copy Chinese medicine journal from Australia published three times a year.

 Bettina is mainly in charge of subscriptions and advertising.
 She is also a practitioner of Chinese herbal medicine and part-time lecturer at SSNT/Melbourne.
 In her spare time she likes to practise Xing Yi, climb volcanoes and swim with big fish.

-When he’s not surfing (the waves, not his Twitter account) Michael does a little sub-editing as a hangover from his former life as a journalist, teaches in the shiatsu diploma at East West College, Melbourne, and otherwise runs a clinic combining Chinese herbs with shiatsu.
-He takes care of the production end of The Lantern.
-He claims to be as passionate about Chinese medicine as he is about surfing, although the veracity of this claim depends upon the swell size on any given day.
+When he’s not surfing (the waves, and/or his Twitter account) and writing about Australian football, Michael runs a clinic combining Chinese herbs with shiatsu.
+He takes care of the production and sub-editing of The Lantern.
+He says he’s as passionate about Chinese medicine as about his various surfing activities, although the argument does seem to vary according to the swell size.